2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### Layered solutions to scalability

-To address these issues, Bitcoin developers have proposed and implemented **second-layer solutions** such as the **Lightning Network**.
+To address these issues, Bitcoin developers have proposed and implemented **second-layer solutions**, such as the **Lightning Network**.
 The Lightning Network enables transactions to be conducted off-chain, reducing the load on the main Bitcoin blockchain while allowing for faster and cheaper transactions.
 By utilizing these second layers, Bitcoin can maintain its security while vastly improving scalability:contentReference[oaicite:6]{index=6}:contentReference[oaicite:7]{index=7}.

 ![Image](assets/5/6.webp)